- Computational Social Science

 Join our Facebook group to communicate with other ISSA members and stay in the loop.

-If you have questions about the ISSA or are interested in joining, please visit the Information Science undergraduate office in 520 Rhodes Hall or email your questions to firstname.lastname@example.org, or visit ISSA's new website at issa.infosci.cornell.edu.
+If you have questions about ISSA or are interested in joining, please visit the Information Science undergraduate offices in 521 and 521A Rhodes Hall or email your questions to firstname.lastname@example.org, or visit ISSA's new website at issa.infosci.cornell.edu.

 What We Do